-1 red bell pepper (chopped into bite sized pieces)
+- 1 red bell pepper cut into bite sized pieces

-Put chicken in the fridge and let marinate for at least 3 hours (up to 24 hours- the longer you let it marinate, the more flavorful the chicken will be).
+- Put chicken in the fridge and let marinate for at least 3 hours (or up to 24 hours).

-Once all the chicken and peppers are threaded on skewers, discard bag with marinade.
+- After all the chicken, peppers and onions are threaded on skewers, discard bag with marinade.

 - Place skewers on grill over medium heat and cook until chicken is completely cooked through and vegetables are tender, turning a couple times to make sure each side is cooked.

 - Baste as needed with remaining sweet and sour sauce.